markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 <div id="top_left_col" markdown="1">

 PowerShell and Python are popular programming languages, with a lot of similarities.
-PowerShell is commonly referred to as a shell scripting language (more akin to Bash) but functionally has a lot in common with Python, and can be used to generate scripts of equal complexity.
+While PowerShell is a shell scripting language (like Bash), functionally it has a lot in common with Python, and can be used to generate scripts of equal complexity.

 As someone who has a strong familiarity with PowerShell, I'm finding it useful to reference the concepts of Python against their PowerShell equivalents.
 [Adam Driscoll did this previously in 2020 and his page was incredibly helpful](https://blog.ironmansoftware.com/powershell-vs-python/).
 Below I've created my own (following a similar approach, referencing the concepts covered by [W3Schools](https://www.w3schools.com/python/default.asp)) and comparing them side by side with the PowerShell equivalent, to help cement my knowledge as I learn Python.